This post may contain affiliate links. Please see my disclosure policy for more details.

 Heading southwest from Little Bay takes you to the Sydney suburb of La Perouse, set on the northern headland of Botany Bay.
 Park for free along the southern circle of Anzac Parade, and from there you can easily stroll the 100m into Botany Bay National Park and stretch out on the idyllic white sand of Congwong Beach.

 Circled by lush greenery and with views of isolated Bare Island, it’s hard to believe you’re less than 3km away from the vast industrial metropolis of Port Botany.
-If you’re feeling energetic continue further into the national park and join the Henry Head walking track.
+You’ll find plenty of things to do in La Perouse, including hiking in the national park on the Henry Head walking track.

 How to Get to Congwong Beach

 From Museum Station in the city, catch the X94 or L94 bus to Anzac Parade Terminus (45 minutes).
 You’ll see the sign for the 100m bush track to Congwong Beach.